-Most smartphones are very expensive and out of reach for buyers.
-If you don’t have $700-$800 to spend on the latest Galaxy S7 Edge or Google Pixel, we have you covered.
-Below we’ve round-up a list of the best Android smartphones under $300.
-Many of which are great choices here in 2017.
+These days most smartphones are pretty expensive.
+If you don’t have $700-$900 to spend on the latest Galaxy S8 or Google Pixel 2, we have you covered.
+Below we’ve round-up a list of the best Android smartphones for under $300.

 Google Nexus 5X

-Google last charged $329 for the 16GB model before removing it from their store.
-It's barely a year old so there is no reason to pass on it.
+Google last charged $329 for the 16GB model before it went out of stock.
 Get one from Best Buy, Newegg or eBay.
 This phone delivers on all the essentials for less than $300.
 The only downside is the plastic design, rather than a premium metal some would get with a Samsung or iPhone.

 It's available for just $279 from the popular site Newegg.
 And that's with 32GB of storage.
 If storage isn't a concern, unlocked 16GB models are $259 on eBay.
 Some had issues with boot loops, but this is still a great phone.